It’s Classics Month! I’ll be sharing my reviews for my favorite classic historical romances…all are 5-star novels.

-This was my first by Denys.
-Her only other novel is The Flesh And The Devil, which is also wonderful.
+Silver Devil was my first by Denys and I quickly gobbled up her only other novel, The Flesh And The Devil, which is also wonderful.
 Both are set in 17th century Europe.
 Both are classics worthy of reading today.

 The Silver Devil begins in 1605 north of Naples, Italy, at the time of the plague.
 It tells the story of Felicia Guardi, a commoner beauty who comes to the attention of Domenico della Raffaelle, the new Duke of Cabria, the one they call the “Silver Devil.”